Professional Darts Corporation: Television coverage

-Following the breakaway groups first televised event in 1992 (the Lada UK Masters on Anglia Television), satellite broadcaster Sky Sports signed a deal to exclusively cover three PDC tournaments each year.
+Following the breakaway group's first televised event in 1992 (the Lada UK Masters on Anglia Television), satellite broadcaster Sky Sports signed a deal to exclusively cover three PDC tournaments each year.
 To capitalise on its investment, the channel introduced a number of new techniques to make the coverage more interesting for armchair fans.

 Unlike the BDO world championship, which was covered via the general entertainment BBC Two channel, Sky's dedicated sports channel allowed the PDC matches to be covered in their entirety.
 Over ten hours per day of live darts on Sky Sports is not uncommon.
-The British Darts Organisation's events were more limited to selected matches and highlights, although in recent years the BBC increased its interactive TV coverage allowing viewers to see many more events live.
+The British Darts Organisation's events were more limited to selected matches and highlights, although in later years the BBC increased its interactive TV coverage, allowing viewers to see many more events live.

 Sky television is an advertisement and subscription based channel, and generally after each set a commercial break is taken.
 Planet Funk's 2000 single "Chase the Sun" is played in the auditorium and it has become a cult track amongst darts fans, who tend to dance along to the tune during the breaks.

 Currently Sky Sports broadcasts six tournaments live each year in both Ireland and the United Kingdom.
 PDC events are also televised in Australia, Belgium, Germany, Hungary, India, Japan, the Netherlands, Norway, Singapore, South Africa and the United States (One World Sports).

 The PDC signed a three-year deal with ITV in 2007 with the inaugural Grand Slam of Darts from 2007 and the inaugural Players Championship from 2009.
 The matches are shown live on ITV4 with highlights on ITV1.
 ITV being an advertisement channel like Sky Sports, commercial breaks are taken after 5 legs; the tournaments that ITV cover do not play in sets.
 The Fratellis 2006 single "Chelsea Dagger" is played during the breaks on ITV.
 In 2010, Bravo signed a contract to show the European Championships.

 In 2007, Sky Sports decided to extend their coverage of the Premier League Darts to 2010 following the high number of viewers to previous tournaments.

 In February 2016, it was announced the BBC would cover the PDC for the first time with a new tournament being formed using the top 8 players on the PDC Order of Merit after the World Matchplay, known as the Champions League of Darts.
 As a result, the BBC dropped coverage of the BDO World Darts Championship, which they covered from 1978 to 2016 (this was the original World Championship prior to the formation of the PDC).
 DJ Ötzi's "Hey!
 Baby" is played during the breaks on the BBC.